DimaChekashov/DimaChekashov/README.md

 ### Hi there 👋
-A middle Front-end developer with 3 years of web sites development experience.
+A Front-end developer with 3 years of web sites development experience.
 Has strong communication and technical knowledge.
 I am driven by roles that will leverage my strengths in Frontend.

 ⚡ Solid skills in Javascript.